pgpkg/pgpkg/docs/pages/manual.md

 ## Configuration

 A pgpkg package is any directory (and its children) containing a configuration file called `pgpkg.toml`.
-The configuration file contains a package ID (using Go's [module path format](https://go.dev/ref/mod#module-path)), a list of database schemas, and an optional list of external modules to be loaded.
+The configuration file contains a package ID, a list of database schemas, and an optional list of database extensions and external packages to be loaded.

 One of the benefits of pgpkg is that it lets you put your SQL function code next to your native code.
-To achieve this, `pgpkg.toml` should be placed at the root of your source tree; in Go, this would usually be in the same folder as `go.mod`.
+To achieve this, `pgpkg.toml` should be placed at the root of your source tree; in Go, this would usually be in the same folder as `go.mod` or `.git`.

 With such a configuration, you can put `.sql` function declarations anywhere in your source tree.

-> Note that while pgpkg uses Go's module path naming convention, you do not need to know Go to use pgpkg.
+(To extract the SQL definitions from your code when you want to deploy a schema, see `pgpkg export`)

 The schemas listed in `pgpkg.toml` are automatically created by pgpkg when it starts.

     Package = "github.com/owner/repository"
     Schemas = [ "schema1", "schema2" ]
+    Extensions = [ "ext1", "ext2" ]
     Uses = [ "module1", "module2" ]

-> Note that `Uses` is currently experimental, and not recommended for use in production.

 pgpkg maintains its own private schema, unsurprisingly called `pgpkg`.
 This is described in more detail below.

+### `Package`

+`Package` is the name of the package, using Go's [module path format](https://go.dev/ref/mod#module-path).
+You do not need to know Go to use pgpkg.
+All packages must have a name.

+### `Schemas`

+`Schemas` is a list of one or more schema names for your package.
+All packages must exist in at least one schema.
+The schemas listed in this clause are created automatically by `pgpkg`.

+### `Extensions`

+`Extensions` is a list of Postgresql database extensions required by your package.
+These extensions will be installed automatically by `pgpgk`.

+### `Uses`

+`Uses` is a list of `pgpkg` package names which this package depends on.
+Note that `Uses` is currently experimental, and not recommended for use in production.

 ## Managed Objects